mandelsoft/landscaper/docs/usage/Blueprints.md

       targetListRef: "my-foo-targets"
 ```

-##### Component Descriptor Imports in Subinstallations
+#### Component Descriptor Imports in Nested Installations

-Only root installations can directly reference component descriptors in their imports.
-In subinstallations, it is only possible to reference a component descriptor which has already been imported by the parent.
-Therefore, only the fields `dataRef` and `list` are allowed in component descriptor imports in subinstallations.
+Only root installations can directly reference component descriptors in their
+imports.
+In nested installations, it is only possible to reference a component
+descriptor which has already been imported by the parent.
+Therefore, only the
+fields `dataRef` and `list` are allowed in component descriptor imports in nested
+installations.
-With `dataRef`, a single component descriptor or a list of component descriptors imported by the parent can be referenced.
+With `dataRef`, a single component descriptor or a list of component descriptors
+imported by the parent can be referenced.
-The `list` field can be used to build a new component descriptor list import, in the same way it is used in regular installations.
-The only difference is that all list entries can only use `dataRef` to reference a component descriptor.
+The `list` field can be used to build a new component descriptor list import, in
+the same way it is used in regular installations.
+The only difference is that all
+list entries can only use `dataRef` to reference a component descriptor.

 ```yaml
 imports: